nasa-jpl/cortex/config/timescaledb/README.md

 In order to simplify the syntax, the following features are implemented and handled automatically upon generation:

-- Table names are prepended with either `rel_` (relational) or `ts_` (time-series) depending on which file they are in.
+- Upon generation, table names are prepended with either `rel_` (relational) or `ts_` (time-series) depending on which file they are in.
 - Relational tables receive column `id` as a primary key.
 - Time-series tables receive columns `time` and `msg_time`, and are declared as TimescaleDB hypertables.
 - A comma-separated list of table names may be used instead of a single name to create multiple tables with the same exact schema.
-- The qualifiers `Nullable` and `Unique` may be added after the column type to specify nullable and unique columns
+- The qualifiers `Nullable` and `Unique` may be added after the column type to specify nullable and unique constraints
 - Table names, regardless of how they are entered in the YAML file, will always be converted to lower case in the database, and the SQLAlchemy classes will always use CamelCase.